Open topic with navigation

 Note: If you are a Usage-Based Monitoring customer and you select a location outside the United States, Canada or Europe, you will consume additional measurement credits for each ServerAgent check.

-On the Monitoring Locations - IP Addresses page, find this location and note down all of its IP addresses.
+On the Monitoring Locations - IP Addresses page, find these locations and note down all of their IP addresses.